 Robotics, automation, websites & more

-A compass-like biped robot can go down a gentle slope without the need of actuation through a proper choice of its dynamic parameter and starting from a suitable initial condition.
-Addition of control actions is requested to generate additional gaits and robustify the existing one.
-An interconnection and damping assignment passivity-based control, rooted within the port-Hamiltonian framework, is designed in here to generate further gaits with respect to state-of-the-art methodologies, enlarge the basin of attraction of existing gaits, and further robustify the system against controller discretization and parametric uncertainties.
-The performance of the proposed algorithm is validated through numerical simulations and comparison with existing passivity-based techniques.
+A compass-like biped robot can go down a gentle slope without the need for actuation through a proper choice of its dynamic parameter and starting from a suitable initial condition.
+The addition of control actions is requested to generate additional gaits and robustify the existing one.
+An interconnection and damping assignment passivity-based control, rooted within the port-Hamiltonian framework, is designed to generate further gaits with respect to state-of-the-art methodologies, enlarge the basin of attraction of existing gaits, and further robustify the system against controller discretization and parametric uncertainties.
+Other developed techniques use fractional-order sliding mode controllers for generic planar biped robots.
+Fabio Ruggiero is also very interested in the mathematical connection between biped robots and non-prehensile manipulation control.